temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ## Introduction

-This tutorial teaches you how to implement an email subscription application with Temporal's Workflows, Activities, and Queries; however, the key learning allows users to subscribe and start your business logic through a web action.
-Because the business logic is built with Temporal's Workflows and Activities, you get many features built into the application.
-This tutorial covers how to use loops within Workflows, setting a Workflow Id to business logic, querying the Workflow, and handling Cancellations.

-The user provides a unique identifier, in this case an email address, and the entire Workflow kicks off.
-For the purposes of this tutorial, you'll simulate sending an email message through an interval period.
-The user can end the subscription at anytime and because this sends a cancellation to the Workflow, the user won't receive any further emails.

-You can view the user's entire integration through the Web UI.
+In this tutorial, you’ll build an email subscription web application using Temporal and Python.
+You’ll create a web server to handle requests and use Temporal Workflows, Activities, and Queries to build the core of the application.
+Your web server will handle requests from the end user and interact with a Temporal Workflow to manage the email subscription process.
+Since you’re building the business logic with Temporal’s Workflows and Activities, you’ll be able to use Temporal to manage each subscription rather than relying on a separate database or task queue.
+This reduces the complexity of the code you have to write and maintain.

+You’ll create a sign-up page where users provide their email, and you’ll create a new Workflow execution using that email address which will simulate sending an email message at certain intervals.
+The user can check on the status of their subscription which you’ll handle using a Query, and they can end the subscription at any time by unsubscribing, which you’ll handle by cancelling the Workflow Execution.
+You can view the user’s entire process through Temporal’s Web UI.
+For this tutorial, you’ll simulate sending emails, but you can adapt this example to call a live email service in the future.

-By the end of this tutorial, you'll have a clear understand how to use Temporal to create long-running Workflows.
+By the end of this tutorial, you’ll have a clear understand how to use Temporal to create and manage long-running Workflows within a web application.

-### Goals

-Throughout the Python Subscription tutorial, you'll accomplish the following goals:

-- Build a subscription Workflow
-- Use Activities to mock sending emails
-- Use Queries to retrieve the status and details of the email subscription
-- Use a Cancellation to end the subscription
-- Test the Cancellation Workflow

-### Tasks

-To accomplish these goals, you will need to build the following:

-- A Flask Web application
-- Implement functionalities of subscribing and canceling the emails, as well as fetching information
-- Use Pytest to test the Cancellation Workflow

 ### Working sample